NeCTAR-RC/tutorials/_cloudstor/04-cloudstor-security.md

 ###  Sharing a Virtual Machine Snapshot

 The `cloudstor-setup` script will store your CloudStor password in plain text in a file called `/etc/davfs2/secrets`.
 If you create and share a snapshot of your virtual machine with another user, this password will also be shared with them.
-If you intend on sharing snapshots, you should make arrangements to remove your CloudStor credentials before you start the snapshot process.
+If you intend to share a snapshot, you should make arrangements to remove your CloudStor credentials before you start the snapshot process.

 ### Sharing instances